EMGs and Nerve Conduction Studies

-PRP is a natural injection used to promote healing and reduce inflammation.
-During this process, we will draw a sample of your blood and then place the blood into a centrifuge to separate the components of the blood.
-The separated plasma is then injected into the affected area.
-Since the plasma is a substance that comes directly from your body, side effects are uncommon, though one should expect some inflammation and initial discomfort.
+PRP is a natural injection used to heal tissue and reduce inflammation using a component of ones own blood, platelets.
+Platelets contain growth factors which promote the healing process.
+We will draw a sample of your blood and then place the blood into a centrifuge to separate the components of the blood.
+The separated platelets with the remaining plasma are then injected into the affected area.
+Since we are using your own blood side effects are uncommon, though one should expect some inflammation and initial discomfort.

 Osteoarthritic Knee Injections

 We offer injections to treat knee osteoarthritis pain.
 These injections range from a one-time injection to a weekly injection for three weeks.
 These injections can help reduce pain in the knee and possibly increase mobility.
 The effects have been shown to last for several months.

 Cortisone injections may help relieve pain and inflammation in a specific area of your body.